Glen-Clarence/CV/README.md

 You're looking at a document that doubles as a .pdf CV and a html webpage.
 However you're viewing this, welcome!
 A lot of relevant information about me is here.

 I love learning.
 I love learning so much I taught myself how to code.
-In the process I learned to build dynamic web applications and static web sites. my training history certainly shows my support for diversity and importance of education.
+In the process I learned to build dynamic web applications and static web sites.
+My training history certainly shows my support for diversity and importance of education.
 Now I am willing to bring together my esoteric career into one coherent whole, using all facets of my eclectic life.

 I also Learn by doing websites from Front-end Mentor which is great platform to get experience, I am currently in my Final Year Engineering In Electronics and communication Branch